-From the first graduating class in 1918, Goddard Public Schools has proven itself a leader in educational excellence.
+From the first graduating class in 1912, Goddard Public Schools has proven itself a leader in educational excellence.
 More than 87% of our students continue their education in college or vocational training.
-Our students are recognized by the college community for the excellent scholastic preparation provided by Goddard Public Schools — recognition that is verified by thousands of dollars in scholarships and awards granted our graduates each year.
+Our students are recognized by the college community for the excellent scholastic preparation provided by Goddard Public Schools — a recognition that is verified by thousands of dollars in scholarships and awards granted our graduates each year.

 Goddard's administration understands the delicate balance between traditionalism and change.
 Our teachers understand the importance of preparing students for an international community.
 We have a tradition of seeking the best instructional tools from innovative education methods.
 Goddard students are well-educated, not merely instructed.
 As one instructor explains, “Goddard is leading, not giving excuses.”

 A continual theme found in Goddard Public Schools is “Teachers Care.”
 In the midst of growing and changing times, we attract and keep outstanding teachers by offering quality surroundings accompanied by an excellent salary schedule.